ragunathjawahar/instant-adapter/README.md

 Instant Adapter
 ----------------
-Just like instant coffee, saves 78% of your time on Android's Custom Adapters.
+Just like instant coffee, saves 78%* of your time on Android's Custom Adapters.

+<sub>*Based on internal assessments, this information is subjective.</sub>

 Quick Start
 -----------